victorvde/jpeg2png/README.md

 * do more testing on different kinds of images
 * make comparisons with known JPEG artifact reduction techniques
+* investigate optimizing all components together
+* make it go faster
+* ~~investigate better chroma upsampling~~
+  * too late, too small to make a real difference
-* investigate automake / autoconf
+* ~~investigate automake / autoconf~~
+  * too much work to learn, patches welcome
-* investigate smoothing methods
+* ~~investigate smoothing methods~~
+  * only accelerates the start, no improvement in the end
-* investigate other stop conditions than a fixed number of steps
+* ~~investigate other stop conditions than a fixed number of steps~~
+  * no good criterium when using subgradient method
-* investigate dual methods, Bregman
+* ~~investigate dual methods, Bregman~~
-* optimize more
-* investigate better chroma upsampling
+  * too complicated and inflexible, primal-dual has a good stopping criterium but same complexity
-* support gray-scale, maybe other JPEG features
+* ~~support gray-scale, maybe other JPEG features~~
+  * low interest, file an issue if you have a real-world use for this

 ## References with comments